COSC3020/detecting-cycles-m-blaze-ai/README.md

 otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

 For this assignment, I asked Chat GPT for help articulating and formatting the reasoning for my conclusion.
+I also used the website (upyesp)[https://www.upyesp.org/posts/makrdown-vscode-math-notation/] as a quick guide for adding mathematical expressions.